confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 The `ksql.internal.listener` setting controls the address bound for use by internal, intra-cluster communication.

-If not set, the internal listener default to the first listener defined by `listeners`.
+If not set, the internal listener defaults to the first listener defined by `listeners`.

 This setting is most often useful in a IaaS environment to separate external-facing traffic from internal traffic.